In this guide, we'll walk through an example of creating a block and using it in a project.

 At this point, the project should look like this:

 Next we'll create the texture for the snowflakes and apply it to the material.
 We're going to use SDF shaders for this.
-You can find out more about SDF shaders in this guide, if you're not already familiar.

 Start by adding the patches you'll need.
 Right-click in the Patch Editor and select: